Meet a Keypather: Tiffany Gilmour, Marketing Manager

 What excites you about working for Keypath?

 I love that I play a part in helping students further their education, as I’m a big believer in lifelong learning.
 I had to take my university courses online as I worked full time, so I can directly relate to our prospective students.
-It’s a great feeling to know that we’re helping motivated students who want to learn to find a degree program that will directly impact and advance their career.
+It’s a great feeling to know that we’re helping motivated students who want to learn to find a degree program that will directly impact and advance their careers.

 I also love the people and culture that Keypath fosters.
 Keypath as a company is a large proponent of collaboration, regardless of what office you’re in or even if you are a remote employee.
 I work with a great team that supports one another and helps in any way that they can, even across departments.